stuartstobie/casino-pairing/README.md

 # 🎰 Casino Lobby - Technical Challenge

 A full-stack casino lobby application built with React TypeScript frontend and Node.js Express backend.
 This project serves as a technical interview challenge for junior software engineers.
+For challenge instructions, see here: [CHALLENGE.md](./CHALLENGE.md)

 ## 🎯 Challenge Overview